String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes: Conclusions

 \section{Conclusions}

 In this work, we examine the real-time dynamics of a quantum spin chain to unveil the mechanisms behind string breaking.
 Our study involves a protocol where the string tension undergoes a gradual increase in time, ultimately exceeding the critical value associated with the celebrated ground-state string breaking.
 The protocol we propose goes beyond the dynamics following a quantum quench.
 Quenches have been the most studied protocol to date to induce string breaking in quantum spin chains~\cite{SALA2018,Verdel19_ResonantSB,Verdel2023}.
 Our non-instantaneous protocol, on the other hand, probes string breaking in a more controlled setting, by drawing connections to the system's spectrum at low energies.
 It further serves as a probe of static string breaking, allowing for the experimental measurement of the string-breaking point and the properties of the crossover.
 Concretely, the adiabatic limit recovers ground-state string breaking, while diabatic processes show a rich interplay between energetics and dynamics of allowed transitions throughout the evolution.
-For short enough strings, we describe the dynamical breaking phenomenon as a Landau-Zener process, marked by a tunable population of the string and broken-string states as they cross in energy from the ground state to the first excited state.
+For short enough strings, we describe the dynamical breaking phenomenon as a Landau-Zener process, marked by a tunable population of the string and broken-string states as they cross in energy from the ground state to the first excited state (a similar analysis was presented in Ref.~\cite{Pelissetto2020}).
 In contrast, longer strings exhibit a completely diabatic crossing under realistic ramp time scales.
-In this case, string breaking occurs at higher string-tension values due to crossings with higher-energy levels.
+In this case, string breaking occurs at higher string-tension values due to crossings with higher-energy levels, going beyond previous studies based on a single Landau–Zener process \cite{Pelissetto2020}.
 We establish that this intricate breaking process involves the formation of a superposition of reversed domains (``bubbles''), resulting in the fragmentation of the string into pieces rather than a singular, complete break.

+For the case of power-law decaying interactions, we observe dynamical string breaking even in regimes where domain walls are not confined, i.e., for values of $\alpha$ where the static potential does not diverge with the distance.
+This shows that string breaking can occur dynamically without the presence of confinement in this setting.
+We identify string breaking driven purely by quantum fluctuations, in the absence of an external field or thermal effects.
+This mechanism differs qualitatively from classical or semiclassical intuition and reflects genuine quantum many-body effects.